Nordic Summer Bucket List

 Norway’s fjords are among its most well-known symbols, running down the country’s western side to form its distinctive coastline.
 They number well over a thousand, and two are recognised UNESCO World Heritage Sites.
-Hike around the mighty Lyngenfjord and you will be stunned by its grand beauty; cruise through the Hjørundfjord and you can gaze in awe at the immense rock formations all around you.
+Hike around the mighty Lyngenfjord and you will be stunned by its grand beauty; drive the islands and fjords of Northern Norway and you can gaze in awe at the immense rock formations all around you.

 See Icelandic geysers erupt

 Much in the same way that Norway is renowned for its fjords, Iceland is famed for its geysers.
 As far as natural attractions go, geysers are some of the most unique: formed by precise volcanic conditions, there are only around 1,000 dotted around the world.
 Many lie dormant or extinct, while those that are still active erupt at a variety of different times.

 Located in the Haukadalur Geothermal Area, Iceland’s geysers are some of the most well-known – indeed, the word ‘geyser’ comes from the ‘Great Geysir’ which is found here.

 Pay it a visit on our tour of ‘Iceland’s Gems’ and be sure to also see Strokkur, which regularly provides displays every few minutes.